Index

 Stalking and Harassment Offences

-Across the Humberside Police Force Area, there were 3,988 domestic abuse-related stalking and harassment offences during 2022/23 (rank 21 out of 42 Police Force areas with data).
+Across the Humberside Police Force Area, there were 4,931 domestic abuse-related stalking and harassment offences during 20232/24 (ranked 15 highest out of 39 Police Force areas with data).
 The total number will depend on the total population and the size of the geographical area of the Police Force Area.
-There were a further 28 such offences recorded by the British Transport Police which are not included in the figure below.

-The percentage of stalking and harassment offences that were domestic abuse-related in 2022/23 varied considerably across the 43 Police Force Areas from 46.1% in Hertfordshire to 8.5% for City of London, and this may be a reflection of the way in which different Police Force Areas record the information.
-The percentage for British Transport Police is 9.1% (not shown in the figure).
+The percentage of stalking and harassment offences that were domestic abuse-related in 2023/24 varied considerably across the 39 Police Force Areas from 41.7% in Northumbria to 11.3% for City of London, and this may be a reflection of the way in which different Police Force Areas record the information (whilst there is a new system in place it is not fully in use by all Police Force Areas).

 Coercive Control Offences